 So let’s get this out of the way right at the beginning:

-If your partner makes a real change in their life, it’s because they decided to do so.
+If your partner makes a real or lasting change in their behaviour or attitude, it’s because they decided to do so.

 There.
 That’s clear.
 End of article right?

-Because people always get into this trap and it creates nothing but drama and animosity.
+Because people always get into this trap and it creates nothing but drama, animosity, resentment, and even fear./

 - Anytime you’re heading out to meet friends or family, they’re always lagging behind and making you late too.

 You hate it.
 You’re a very punctual person and it’s really upsetting to you that your partner doesn’t have the same appreciation for being on time that you do.